Paul Nixon, head of behavioural finance at Momentum Investments

 Because with us, investing is personal.

-helping you help your clients reach their personal financial goals.
+Whatever your client’s investment journey, we can help them achieve their goals.
 Because with us, investing is personal.

-Momentum Investments is part of Momentum Metropolitan Life Limited, an authorised financial services and registered credit provider (FSP 6406).
+Momentum Investments is part of Momentum Metropolitan Life Limited, an authorised financial services and registered credit provider (FSP 6406) and registered credit (NCRCP173) provider.